What drives spot freight rates?

 The load boards that make up the “spot market” connect shippers with carriers to exchange full truck load freight services.
 Although swings in spot freight rates tend to grab logistics industry headlines, spot makes up only about 1/5th of the US trucking market according to FreightWaves.

-Shippers often build a transportation management strategy that includes a primary contract carrier and an extensive routing guide of backup carriers to reduce their exposure to spot market volatility.
+Shippers often build a transportation management strategy that includes a primary contract carrier for guaranteed freight coverage and an extensive routing guide of backup carriers to reduce their exposure to spot market volatility.
 However, they still rely on spot for a number of reasons: contract carriers fall through, demand is high and unplanned loads need to be shipped, or the market is soft and spot markets are attractive.
 In addition, some shippers may not work through contracts, but still need their freight moved regularly.